Medieval: Total War: Awards

 Medieval: Total War was the recipient of a number of industry awards.
 PC Gamer UK named it the top game of 2002, replacing the previous entry, Valve's Half-Life.
 In awarding the distinction, PC Gamer stated: "It was the only contender."
 The game received an EMMA award in Technical Excellence for its audio by Jeff van Dyck, commended for having a "game soundtrack and score that is lush, well-mixed, and adds dynamically to the gameplay.
 The extensive diverse musical tracks sound authentic and fully engage the user."
 The game received a number of distinctions from game publications, such as the "Best Strategy Game of 2002" award from GameSpy, mentioning "It's not that Medieval is just two great games in one.
 It's two games that feed off of one another for the ultimate rush."
 The Creative Assembly itself was also awarded the European Computer Trade Show PC Game Developer of the Year award, for the production of Medieval: Total War.

 GameSpot selected Medieval as the best computer game of August 2002, and later presented the game with its annual "Best Single-Player Strategy Game on PC" award.
 The editors of Computer Games Magazine named it the eighth-best computer game of 2002, and called it "rich in atmosphere and compelling for long hours."
 It was nominated for PC Gamer US's "2002 Best Turn-Based Strategy Game" and Computer Gaming World's "Strategy Game of the Year" awards, which ultimately went to Combat Mission: Barbarossa to Berlin and Freedom Force, respectively.
 The latter magazine's editors highlighted Medieval's "grandeur and flourish in simulating European history".
+During the AIAS' 6th Annual Interactive Achievement Awards, Medieval: Total War received a nomination for "Computer Strategy Game of the Year"; it was ultimately awarded to Warcraft III: Reign of Chaos.